gabce093/ChallengeApp/README.md

+#ChallengeApp
-App to chalenge your friends to go out running
+App to challenge your friends to go out running.